ucbdrive/bdd100k/evaluation.md

 }]
 ```

-Box coordinates are integers measured from the top left image corner (and are 0-indexed). `[x1, y1]` is the top left corner of the bounding box and `[x2, y2]` the lower right.

-`name` is the video name that the frame is extracted from.
+Box coordinates are integers measured from the top left image corner (and are 0-indexed). `[x1, y1]` is the top left corner of the bounding box and `[x2, y2]` the lower right. `name` is the video name that the frame is extracted from.
 It composes of two 8-character identifiers connected '-', such as `c993615f-350c682c`.
 Candidates for `category` are `['bus', 'traffic light', 'traffic sign', 'person', 'bike', 'truck', 'motor', 'car', 'train', 'rider']`.
+In the current data, all the image timestamps are 1000.

 ## Segmentation